demisto/content/Packs/IBMGuardium/README.md

 ### Installing an IBM Guardium policy
-Procedure
 1. Click the **Administration Console** tab.
 2. From the left navigation, select **Configuration** &rarr; **Policy Installation**.
-3. From the Policy Installer pane, select a policy that you created in previous step.
+3. From the Policy Installer pane, select a policy that you created in the previous step.
-4. From the **drop-down** list, select **Install and Override**.
+4. From the drop-down list, select **Install and Override**.
    A confirmation is displayed to install the policy to all Inspection Engines.
 5. Click **OK**.